 You can set the log level for your project:trigger.config.ts

-only determines which logs are sent to the Trigger.dev instance when using the logger
+logLevel only determines which logs are sent to the Trigger.dev instance when using the logger API.
+All console based logs are always sent.

 Max duration

-for all tasks in your project:
+You can set the defaultmaxDuration for all tasks in your project:

 trigger.config.ts